Frequently Asked Questions

 Q: What scale can you manufacture at?

 A: Orders to date have ranged from 1 to 2000 parts.
 There has been interest up to 10,000 parts, so we are preparing to scale for that level as well.
-Talk to us about larger orders, we can probably help you select an appropriate transferable manufacturing method if it's up beyond what is sensible for 3D prints.
+Talk to us about larger orders, we can probably help you select an appropriate transferable manufacturing method and help with design for manufacture, if it's up beyond what is sensible for 3D prints.

 Q: Are your materials biocompatible?

-A: This covers a broad range of materials.
+A: We have a range of materials available, including biocompatible options.
 Depending on customer’s specification, we can recommend materials that are biocompatible for applications such as cell culture, nucleic acid amplification or even implantable devices.
 We can provide details on biocompatibility testing we've done so far.

-Q: What are the smallest circular dimensions you can print?
+Q: What are the smallest microfluidic channel dimensions you can print?

-A: The smallest rectangular channel formed consistently and accurately is 150 um.
+A: The smallest channel sizes that can be formed are dependent on the whole part geometry and the selected resin material, however the smallest rectangular channel formed consistently and accurately is 150 um.
 The smallest circular channel is 500-1000 um depending on channel pattern and resin viscosity.
 Different channel cross-section shapes are possible.

 Q: What do you offer for design support?